 - Property verification: We check government databases to verify whether the property is subject to CARES Act notice requirements.

-- Notice to Vacate: We issue the proper notice (5-day or 30-day, depending on property status), delivered via certified mail and certificate of mailing, as permitted by Texas law.
+- Notice to Vacate: We issue the proper notice, delivered via certified mail and certificate of mailing, as permitted by Texas law.

 - Representation and judgment: We attend court on behalf of the client to present the case and obtain a judgment.